elearntics/eLIS-spec/guides/3-learning-connections.md

 Following the same structure, we're going to classify mammals.

-* LU: 'cow'
+**Learning Unit:**

+_cow_

-> Note: this is the same LU used in the previous example, to demonstrate the LUs are reusable and can be used in different exercises.
+> Note: this is the same LU used in the previous example, in order to demonstrate the LUs are reusable and can be used in different exercises.

 ```js
 {